nagmabano/learning-android/README.md

 # Learning Android
-This repo will cover building an Android app from scratch.
+This repo will cover the basic concepts involved in building of an Android app.

 # Advantage of view binding
 1. Null Safety